stelligent/dromedary-serverless/README.md

 * Bring the pipeline up with `gulp pipeline:up --token=XXXXXXXXXXXXXXXXX`
 * You can run `gulp pipeline:wait` to wait for the stack to come up, and then `gulp pipeline:status` to get the outputs and `gulp pipeline:stacks` to see what applicaiton stacks the pipeline has currently running.
 * To tear everything down, run `gulp pipeline:teardown`
-* By default, the stack name will be **dromedary-serverless-pipeline**.
+* By default, the stack name will be **dromedary-serverless**.
 You can change this by passing `--stackName=my-stack-name` to any of the above gulp commands.

 # Development
-To do local development of the CFN or Gulp tasks, you'll want to link in the submodules with `npm run-script submodules`

-To publish your app template changes, run `gulp app:cfn:publish`.
-You will likely want to choose a different bucket to publish the templates and lambda code to via the `--templateBucket` argument.
-Be sure to then reference that same bucket name in your gulpfile.js for `cfnBucket`.

-To publish your pipeline template/lambda changes, run `gulp pipeline:cfn:publish`.
-You will likely want to choose a different bucket to publish the templates and lambda code to via the `--templateBucket` argument.
-Be sure to then reference that same bucket name when you `pipeline:up`.
+To publish pipeline template/lambda changes, run `gulp publish`.
+You may want to choose a different bucket to publish the templates and lambda code to via the `--templateBucket` argument.

 # Todo
 * Tighten up IAM policies in CFN
-* Production deployment in pipeline
-* Extract out `/app` directory to generic module named `gulp-serverless-app` to enable running Express Node.js apps in AWS with Lambda and API Gateway.
-* Extract out `/pipeline` directory to generic module named `gulp-serverless-pipeline` to enable running CodePipeline with Gulp for other applications.